Steve Czaban: Fox Sports Radio

-Sporting News Radio/Yahoo!
+Sporting News Radio, Yahoo!
 Sports Radio

 It was announced in August 2010 that Czaban would return to Sporting News Radio (formerly One-On-One Sports).
 He was joined by his long-time sidekicks, including co-host Scott Linn, producer Steve Solomon and anchor Al Galdi and later, Tim Murray.

 SB Nation

-After Yahoo Sports Radio was re-branded into SB Nation in August 2016, The Steve Czaban Show continued its morning time slot until September 19, 2016 when listeners were informed via his website that his contract was not renewed and the show was taken off the air.
-In late October 2018, he abruptly quit the Bob and Brian in the morning show on 102.9 the Hog in Milwaukee.
-He is still heard the afternoon drive (4:00 to 7:00 PM) with Scott Linn on ESPN980 in the Washington DC market.
+After Yahoo Sports Radio was re-branded into SB Nation in August 2016, The Steve Czaban Show continued its morning time slot until September 19, 2016, when listeners were informed via his website that his contract was not renewed; the show was taken off the air.
+In late October 2018, he abruptly quit the Bob and Brian in the Morning show on 102.9 The Hog in Milwaukee.
+In the Washington DC market, he was on the air during the afternoon drive (4:00 to 7:00 p.m.) until his contract with Team 980 ended on December 31, 2020.

 Boo Ben Konop Day

 Czaban has celebrated "Boo Ben Konop Day" on the day after the MLB All-Star game given that there's nothing else to talk about on that day in regards to sports.
-This is in reference to Konop being booed by a heckler when he announced his Mayoral campaign.
-The clip became popular and was later on mentioned and parodied in the show South Park where Cartman heckled Wendy.
+This is about Konop being booed by a heckler when he announced his Mayoral campaign.
+The clip became popular and was later mentioned and parodied in the show South Park where Cartman heckled Wendy.

 Personal life

 Czaban is married to Deana Czaban and resides on 10 acres in Round Hill, Loudoun County, Virginia.
-The couple has two daughters, Catherine and Megan.
+The couple has two daughters.